 I am one of those tourists/travelers who really thought that it was possible to book an Alcatraz ticket once I was in SF.
 Well, no it was not.
-I was told to book in advance but I though, I knew better and people exaggerate.
+I was told to book in advance but I thought, I knew better and people exaggerate.
 But it was actually sold out for 4-5 weeks in advance.

 Alcatraz served as a federal penitentiary from 1934 to 1963, housing criminals such as Al Capone.
-You can do a 45-minute cell tour where you find out about its history and inmates (audi guide).
+You can do a 45-minute cell tour where you find out about its history and inmates (audio guide).

 Do not make the mistake of ignoring the tip with booking early.
 Normally, booking two weeks in advance would be fine to get some tickets and explore the infamous prison.